yunisdev/EasyScript/README.md

 ```

 ## Basic Syntax
-Syntax of EasyCode is not hard to learn .
+Syntax of EasyScript is not hard to learn .
 Mostly looks like JavaScript.
 Example:
 ```javascript
 function hello(a,b){